NewsCrime

 He was also convicted of attempting to rob another woman who worked at the same club where Vega danced.

-Prosecutors' filings for both Young and Hayes included an aggravating factor which alleges Vega was killed possibly to prevent her testimony.
+Prosecutors' filings for both Young and Hayes included an aggravating factor that alleges Vega was killed, possibly to prevent her testimony.

 "The defendant committed the offense to prevent Victim M. Vega’s cooperation with an official law enforcement investigation, to prevent her testimony in a court proceeding, or in retaliation for her cooperation with an official law enforcement investigation," says the court filing.